phottovy/neural_networks_and_stock_predictions/README.md

 # Predicting Stock Prices using Neural Networks
+By: Elias Carciente, Pat Hottovy, and Jim McGugan

 When deciding a topic for this case study, we were immediately drawn to the Kaggle stock price dataset.
 Yes, this was definitely our first choice for a project.